Breakout Session Proposals

 Proposal Timeline

-- Friday, May 17, 2024: Deadline for all Interactive Workshop presenters to submit full papers (up to 2500 words) for inclusion in the Conference Proceedings
+• Friday, May 30, 2025: Deadline for all Interactive Workshop presenters to submit a paper (up to 2500 words) for inclusion in the Conference Proceedings

 Proposal Selection Criteria